GreenElectrodes/greenelectrodes.github.io/_posts/2017-07-30-welcome-to-green-spark-comics.markdown

 ---
 layout: post
-title:  "This is a new post"
+title:  "Welcome to Green Spark Comics!"
 date:   2017-07-30 02:50:00 +0000
 categories: new post
 ---
-This is a new post.
 This site will soon host Green Spark Comics.

 Here's a sample of some crappy art: